 These include everything from ancient ruins to natural marvels.
 With so many fascinating things to see, there’s no need to confine your vacation to just the city itself.

-With that in mind, let’s take a look at the best five day trips you can take from Mexico City, one of the most wonderful and cheapest destinations to travel in 2020.
+With that in mind, let’s take a look at the best day trips from Mexico City, one of the most wonderful and cheapest destinations to travel in 2020.

-The Best Day Trips from Mexico City #01: The Teotihuacan Pyramids
+The 5 Best Day Trips from Mexico City

 One of the first Mexico City day trips you should consider taking is Teotihuacan.
 This ancient Mesoamerican city will give you a brilliant snapshot of what Mexican life looked like in the old times.
 At one time, Teotihuacan was the largest Pre-Columbian city in the Americas.